MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-import-export-config.md

 To view a summary of your configuration settings, open the Microsoft Entra Connect tool, and select the additional task named **View or Export Current Configuration**.
 A quick summary of your settings is shown along with the ability to export the full configuration of your server.

-By default, the settings are exported to **%ProgramData%\Azure AD Connect**.
+By default, the settings are exported to **%ProgramData%\AADConnect**.
 You also can choose to save the settings to a protected location to ensure availability if a disaster occurs.
 Settings are exported by using the JSON file format and should not be hand-created or edited to ensure logical consistency.
 Importing a hand-created or edited file isn't supported and might lead to unexpected results.

 <a name='import-azure-ad-connect-settings'></a>